 In 1998, U.S. imports of steel products soared.1 In response to steel industry concerns, the House passed, on March 18, 1999, (289-141) H.R.
 975 (Visclosky et. al.) which would have required the President to restrict steel imports to levels equal to the monthly average of imports during the 36 months prior to July 1997 and would have circumvented standard U.S. trade remedies.
 On June 22, 1999, the Senate voted to withdraw consideration of the bill.
 In the 107th Congress, H.R.
 808 (Visclosky et al) was introduced that would establish quotas on steel imports as would S. 957 (Wellstone).
-On June 5, 2001, the Bush Administration announced its intention to, among other things, initiate a section 201 action against imports of various steel products.
+The legislation was not acted on during the 107th Congress.
+The Bush Administration took measures to address the steel industry's concerns by initiating a section 201 investigation on June 5, 2001, against imports of various steel products.
+As a result of that investigation, the President announced, on March 5, 2002, a series of temporary trade relief measures.

-On October 28, 2000, President Clinton signed P.L.
-106-387, the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2001 which contained a provision, the so-called Byrd Amendment, that requires antidumping and countervailing duties be distributed to the domestic industries originally affected by the dumping or subsidy actions.
+The most recent trade remedy legislation was the Continued Dumping and Subsidy Offset Act of 2000(CDSOA), which was part of P.L.106-387(signed on October 28, 2000) the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act 2001.
+The CDSOA, commonly called the so-called Byrd Amendment, requires antidumping and countervailing duties be distributed to the domestic industries originally affected by the dumping or subsidy actions.
 The report examines U.S. trade remedy programs and analyzes the legislative proposals and their potential implications.

-1For more information see Steel Industry and Trade Issues.
-CRS Report RL31107.
+1For more information, see CRS Report RL31107, Steel Industry and Trade Issues.